redwoodjs/redwood/packages/eslint-config/README.md

 }
 ```

-By default, ESLint will recurse through all project directories looking for configuration files and directives, and overriding those specified in multiple places according to a prioritization formula.
+By default, ESLint will recurse through all project directories looking for configuration files and directives, and override those specified in multiple places according to a prioritization formula.
 The `root` directive tells ESLint to stop searching for configuration lower in the tree at the file this directive is encountered.

 In a different Redwood Framework package or in a Redwood App, you can provide configuration that applies only to that package or side by omitting the `root` directive.
 For example, to apply a directive only to the client code of an app: